togalle/CG-samenvatting/samenvatting.md

 ### Wavelet-based Mesh Coding

-The general idea of wavelets is to transform a signal to have a frequency signal representation that's still properly localized in time, giving a general overview while also giving insights to important details.
+The general idea of wavelets is to transform a signal to have a frequency signal representation that's still properly localized in time, giving a **general overview** while also giving **insights to details**.

 It's possible to subdivide a mesh into odd and even vertices.
 After assigning these labels, the goal is to **predict the odd vertices from the even vertices**, and record the difference between the prediction and the real values.

 This however isn't enough, because the low resolution model won't end up looking well (imagine subsampling an image purely by selecting a pixel from a 2x2 space, the subsampled will eventually look really bad).
-For this reason, the scheme is extended with an update to the even vertices.
+For this reason, the scheme is extended with an **update to the even vertices**.

 The result is a step by step subsampling process where, for each step, all vertices are grouped into odds and evens (one vertex is chosen as a starting point and recursively the neighbors are chosen as odd or even, meaning that it's random if a vertex is odd or even), the odds are predicted from the evens and the difference is stored, and the evens get an update to still look good after many subsampling steps.

+When applying this method to a mesh, a start vertex is randomly chosen, the neighbors are then alternatively marked as odd and even.

 ### Transformations